Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations

 We conclude this introduction by proposing some questions.
-First, because of Theorem \ref{teo_hessianmax_intro} we know that the viscosity Hessian principle (weak or, equivalently, strong) implies the martingale completeness of $X$.
-It is therefore natural to investigate the reverse implication. \begin{question} Is the viscosity Hessian principle equivalent to the martingale completeness of $X$? \end{question} Secondly, it is easy to see that the viscosity, weak Laplacian principle is equivalent to the $C^2$ one in \ref{weak_HessianLaplacian}, see Remark \ref{prop_weak_classicalvisco}.
+First, because of Theorem \ref{teo_hessianmax_intro} we know that the viscosity, Hessian principle (weak or, equivalently, strong) implies the martingale completeness of $X$.
+It is therefore natural to investigate the reverse implication. \begin{question} Is the viscosity, Hessian principle equivalent to the martingale completeness of $X$? \end{question} The second issue is the relationship between the viscosity versions of the maximum principles and their classical counterparts for $C^2$ functions.
+We saw that relaxing the regularity of the class of functions in the definition of the principles makes them powerful enough to force more rigidity and deduce new implications, as in Theorems \ref{teo_ekeland_intro}, \ref{teo_Laplacian_intro}, \ref{teo_hessianmax_intro} and Corollary \ref{cor_SMPecomplete}.
+However, it is natural to ask whether the viscosity and classical definitions are, indeed, equivalent.
+This is the case for the weak Laplacian principle, see Remark \ref{prop_weak_classicalvisco}.